Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Related Work

 \subsection{Active Object Recognition}

 The performance of the deep 3D object recognition approach is heavily dependent on the quantity and quality of training data.
 The process of annotating data is also labor-intensive and expensive.
-Catastrophic interference/forgetting is another important limitation of deep approaches~\cite{Relate14,Relate31}.
+Catastrophic interference/forgetting is another important limitation of deep approaches~\cite{Relate14, Relate31}.
 Furthermore, the scarcity of data in some categories severely limits the application of deep learning methods.

 Several active, few-shot, and ensemble learning approaches have been proposed in order to overcome these limitations.
 Most active learning (AL) methods aim to update the known model and achieve a certain recognition accuracy by seeking the minimal training example~\cite{Relate15,Relate16,Relate17,Relate18,Relate19}.
 In particular, a subset of training examples is first selected from the unlabeled pool of data, by using an acquisition function based on either uncertainty measures or density/geometric similarity measures in feature space.
-After that, the samples are labeled by an oracle.
-Lastly, the new information is incrementally incorporated into the model or re-trained from scratch without creating a catastrophic result~{~\cite{Relate29,Relate30}}.
-These approaches are incremental rather than lifelong since the number of categories is predefined in advance.
+After that, the samples are labeled by an oracle.~{Lastly, within the realm of incremental learning, many method~{~\cite{wu2019large,castro2018end,paul2022class,li2017learning}} assume that the distribution of data for existing classes remains static over time.
+However, this assumption may not align with the dynamic nature of real-world scenarios, where data distributions are susceptible to change.} Besides, the new information is incrementally incorporated into the model or re-trained from scratch without creating a catastrophic result~{~\cite{Relate29,Relate30}}.
+These approaches are incremental rather than lifelong since the number of categories is predefined in advance.~{Additionally, ~\cite{liu2021l3doc} and ~\cite{sun2021and} also tackle the challenges of lifelong learning by capturing and transferring task-relevant knowledge to adapt to new tasks.
+However, the performance of these ~{methods} in the current task is influenced by the degree of relevance to previous tasks. }